 (Last updated: March 30, 2015.
 All charts show most recent available data.)

 Our ultimate target is for 100 percent of our patients to have blood sugar levels in the healthy range.
 In the graph above, the green line represents that ultimate target.

 Currently, families whose children have not been seen in the past 60 days receive a phone call to book follow-up visits.
 By encouraging follow-up visits on a regular basis, we can better monitor hemoglobin A1c levels and suggest additional treatments and lifestyle changes for children whose blood sugar levels are too high.

-Since not all hospitals report this information publicly, it is impossible to compare our performance to that of other children’s hospitals.
-Instead, we evaluate ourselves based on how well we meet the NCQA and ADA targets.
+Not all children's hospitals report this information publicly, so it's not possible to systematically compare our performance to that of other hospitals.
+Instead, we evaluate ourselves according to the NCQA and ADA targets.

 For more information on our diabetes care, visit our Diabetes Program.

 We are grateful to have been ranked #1 on U.S. News & World Report's list of the best children's hospitals in the nation for the third year in a row, an honor we could not have achieved without the patients and families who inspire us to do our very best for them.
 Thanks to you, Boston Children's is a place where we can write the greatest children's stories ever told.”